-The Office of the Comptroller of the Currency (OCC), the Board of Governors of the Federal Reserve System (FRB), the Federal Deposit Insurance Corporation (FDIC), and the Office of Thrift Supervision (OTS) (the federal banking agencies or the agencies) must jointly submit an annual report to the Committee on Financial Services of the U.S. House of Representatives and the Committee on Banking, Housing, and Urban Affairs of the U.S. Senate describing differences between the accounting and capital standards used by the agencies.
+The Office of the Comptroller of the Currency (OCC), the Board of Governors of the Federal Reserve System (FRB), the Federal Deposit Insurance Corporation (FDIC), and the Office of Thrift Supervision (OTS) ("the federal banking agencies" or "the agencies") must jointly submit an annual report to the Committee on Financial Services of the U.S. House of Representatives and the Committee on Banking, Housing, and Urban Affairs of the U.S. Senate describing differences between the accounting and capital standards used by the agencies.
 The report must be published in the Federal Register.

-This report, which covers differences existing as of December 31, 2004, is the third joint annual report on differences in accounting and capital standards to be submitted pursuant to Section 37(c) of the Federal Deposit Insurance Act (12 U.S.C.
+This report, which covers differences existing as of December 31, 2006, is the fifth joint annual report on differences in accounting and capital standards to be submitted pursuant to Section 37(c) of the Federal Deposit Insurance Act (12 U.S.C.
 1831n(c)), as amended.
 Prior to the agencies' first joint annual report, Section 37(c) required a separate report from each agency.

 Since the agencies filed their first reports on accounting and capital differences in 1990, the agencies have acted in concert to harmonize their accounting and capital standards and eliminate as many differences as possible.
 Section 303 of the Riegle Community Development and Regulatory Improvement Act of 1994 (12 U.S.C.
-4803) also directs the agencies to work jointly to make uniform all regulations and guidelines implementing common statutory or supervisory policies.
+4803) also directed the agencies to work jointly to make uniform all regulations and guidelines implementing common statutory or supervisory policies.
 The results of these efforts must be "consistent with the principles of safety and soundness, statutory law and policy, and the public interest."
-During the past decade, the agencies have revised their capital standards to address changes in credit and certain other risk exposures within the banking system and to align the amount of capital institutions are required to hold more closely with the credit risks and certain other risks to which they are exposed.
+In recent years, the agencies have revised their capital standards to address changes in credit and certain other risk exposures within the banking system and to align the amount of capital institutions are required to hold more closely with the credit risks and certain other risks to which they are exposed.
 These revisions have been made in a uniform manner whenever possible and practicable to minimize interagency differences.

 While the differences in capital standards have diminished over time, a few differences remain.
 Some of the remaining capital differences are statutorily mandated.
 Others were significant historically but now no longer affect in a measurable way, either individually or in the aggregate, institutions supervised by the federal banking agencies.
+In this regard, the OTS plans to eliminate two such de minimis differences during 2007 that have been fully discussed in previous joint annual reports ((i) covered assets and (ii) pledged deposits, nonwithdrawable accounts, and certain certificates), and these differences have been excluded from this annual report.

-In addition to the specific differences noted below, the agencies may have differences in how they apply certain aspects of their rules.
+In addition to the specific differences in capital standards noted below, the agencies may have differences in how they apply certain aspects of their rules.
 These differences usually arise as a result of case-specific inquiries that have only been presented to one agency.
 Agency staffs seek to minimize these occurrences by coordinating responses to the fullest extent reasonably practicable.

 The federal banking agencies have substantially similar capital adequacy standards.
 These standards employ a common regulatory framework that establishes minimum leverage and riskbased capital ratios for all banking organizations (banks, bank holding companies, and savings associations).
-The agencies view the leverage and riskbased capital requirements as minimum standards and most institutions are expected to operate with capital levels well above the minimums, particularly those institutions that are expanding or experiencing unusual or high levels of risk.
+The agencies view the leverage and riskbased capital requirements as minimum standards, and most institutions are expected to operate with capital levels well above the minimums, particularly those institutions that are expanding or experiencing unusual or high levels of risk.